nico989/dncs-lab/README.md

 target     prot opt source               destination RETURN     all  --  anywhere             anywhere
 ```
 You can observe three chains: the input chain, it manages packets in input, the output chain, it manages packets in output, and the chain forward, it is for packets that are forwarded through the system.
-By default all chains have a policy of accepting all packets (policy ACCEPT), which means they don't filter anything.
 The other chains refer to the container.
 I added rules for the input chain to allow me to decide which protocols or services could reach the host-c.
 Then I made some rules for the docker-user chain to decide who could reach the container and consequently the web server.

 Rules added in the input chain:

-- Allow all Incoming SSH:
+- Allow all incoming SSH:
 ```
 iptables -A INPUT -p tcp --dport 22 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
 ```